Say goodbye to dry overcooked grilled chicken, and say hello to moist, succulent, and flavorful Smoked Spatchcock Chicken.

 According to FoodSafety.gov, the minimum safe internal temperature of cooked chicken is 165 degrees F. All foodborne bacteria, including salmonella, are killed at this temperature.

 It’s normal for smoked meat to have a pink tinge because of the smoking process.
-As long as your poultry is 165 degrees F. at the thickest part, not touching bone, it is done.
+As long as your poultry is 165 degrees F. at the thickest part, not touching bone, it is done and safe to eat.

-- If you have a small family, this same recipe can be used for smoked half chicken or smoked split chicken breasts.
+If you have a small family, this recipe can also be used to smoke half-chicken or split breasts.

 More recipes for the grill or smoker: